 All to quickly the sun was starting to set, time to get everyone back to the village and home.

-There was a very different look on the children’s faces on the way back, compared to the way out we raced one of the dugouts homeone last kava session, with the boysthen it was time to move on in the morning, to the Cultural Festival in South West Bay.
+There was a very different look on the children’s faces on the way back, compared to the way out we raced one of the dugouts homeone last kava session, with the boysin the morning it was time to move on, to the Cultural Festival in South West Bay.

 Daniel and I anchored off Lembinwen Village last yearChief Tom was very pleased that I had come back and gave me a big hug and an invite to kava, that afternoonthe boys don’t have a field to play soccer on, having to use the beach at low tideand the school was just as authentic as I remembered, all made from local materialstoday was Independence Day, 39 years ago The New Hebrides gained their independence, changing their name to Vanuatu.

-I was looking a bit dorny with the Vanuatu flag in my hat (the same flag that Tannis had in her hair last Independence Day), so I put it in this little boy’s hairThe boys name was Jason.
+I was looking a bit dorky with the Vanuatu flag in my hat (the same flag that Tannis had in her hair, last Independence Day), so I put it in this little boy’s hairThe boys name was Jason.
 From then on he referred to me as “my white man” and I to him as “my

 piccaninny“whenever I came ashore “my piccaninny”, would hold my hand as I walked through the village.